The Top 5 Hypoallergenic Guard Dogs That Are Perfect For Families

 Tips for Finding and Owning Hypoallergenic Guard Dogs

-The breed is everything when choosing a dog that is both hypoallergenic and makes a good guard dog.
+The breed is everything when choosing a dog; it should be hypoallergenic and a good guard dog.

 In addition to choosing the right dog, you also need to put a lot of time and dedication into obedience training and early socialization.
 These are both very important to owning a guard dog.